RichardMandle/bimolpes/README.md

 ...`-dthr` controls the distance cutoff for identifying discrete minima.<br>
 <br>
 Minima information is printed to the terminal and is used to guide visualisation as needed. <br><br>
-Various options allow control of the plotted PES;
-With `python bimolpes.py plot`:
+Various options allow control of the plotted PES.
+With `python bimolpes.py plot`:<br>
 `-filename` allows us to specify a filename to reload parsed data from. <br>
 <br> Various options allow control over the plotting of the PES landscape:<br>
 `-plt_emax` allows us to specify an upper limit for \Delta Energy; <br>